-As a generic DHT Kademlia has many use-cases.
+As a generic DHT Kademlia has many use cases.
 We consider a file-sharing application in which the DHT is used to locate files offered by peers using a file ID.
 That results in rare lookup and store requests because users only use the DHT while searching for file sources but not within the actual file transfer.
-For example, in eMule KAD [SR06a], a variant of Kademlia protocol, is used.
+For example, in eMule KAD [447], a variant of Kademlia protocol is used.

-In the BitTorrent [Coh03] derivative Azureus1, Kademlia is used as a decentralized alternative to a centralized tracker.
+In the BitTorrent [103] derivative Azureus, Kademlia is used as a decentralized alternative to a centralized tracker.
 Here the peers can obtain the addresses of other peers downloading the same file and publish their own addresses.

-Figure 6.1: User activities in a DHT.
+Fig. 20.3: User activities in a DHT.
 The events that cause the change the current activities are differentiated by the responsible component.

-The general activity diagram of a Kademlia user is shown in Figure 6.1.
+The general activity diagram of a Kademlia user is shown in Figure 20.3.
 At peer's arrival the Kademlia join procedure takes place.
-In the perform Lookups phase, lookups and store operations are executed.
-Here especially the lookup rate and distribution are timed by the applied workload.
+In the two following